-Waterlogging was initiated after 90 days of plant growth and lasted 24 days, so as to simulate a significant flooding event and to allow time for morphological adaptation to manifest.
+Waterlogging was initiated after 90 days of plant growth and lasted 24 days, in order to simulate a significant flooding event and to allow time for morphological adaptation to manifest.
 Plants were randomly assigned to “control”, “waterlogged” and “recovery” treatments.
 “Waterlogged” and “recovery” plants were waterlogged by immersion to within 10 cm of the soil surface in 450 L plastic tubs filled with water.
 The black tubs were covered with white polythene sheeting to reduce heat absorption.
 Photosynthetic rate and transpiration rate of plants assigned to the “waterlogged” treatment were measured at the end of the waterlogging period, after which they were harvested.
 Tubs were drained following the waterlogging period, and “control” and “recovered” treatment plants were grown for a further 23 days before measurement and harvesting.

 Photosynthetic rate (CO2 assimilation rate), stomatal conductance and transpiration rate of the newest fully developed leaf were measured for four plants per treatment between 9am and 12:30pm using a Li-Cor 6400XT infrared gas analyser (Li-Cor Inc., Lincoln, NE, USA).
 Photon flux was set to 1500 µmol m-2 s-1 and temperature was held at 28oC.
 For leaves which did not completely fill the cuvette, leaf area was measured by digital analysis (ImageJ 1.48 for Windows) of a photograph of the leaf taken against a 2x3 cm2 plastic backdrop, which corresponded to the area of the cuvette.
 Photosynthetic rate and transpiration rate were determined by correcting values according to the measured area.
 Instantaneous water use efficiency was calculated as the ratio of CO2 assimilation to transpiration rate.

-Upon harvesting, roots were washed free of soil and the plant was separated into fine (<1 mm diameter) and coarse roots (>1 mm diameter, excluding dead root biomass), and aboveground biomass.
+Upon harvesting, roots were washed free of soil and the plant was separated into fine (<1 mm diameter) and coarse (>1 mm diameter, excluding dead root biomass) roots, and aboveground biomass.
 Five mature (but not senescing) leaves of each individual were selected for determination of specific leaf area (SLA).
 Fresh leaf area was determined using a LI-3100C Area Meter (Li-Cor Inc., Lincoln, NE, USA); SLA was calculated as the ratio of fresh area to dry mass.
 A 5 cm section of stem was cut from 1 cm above the root-stem junction for analysis of stem density.
 The fresh volume of the stem section was measured using the water displacement method and stem wood density was calculated as the ratio of oven dry mass to green volume.
 Root dry matter content was used as a proxy for root tissue density (Birouste et al. 2013).
 Dry matter content of fine roots was calculated as the ratio of oven dry mass to fresh mass.
 Samples were dried in an oven at 70oC for 72 hours and a microbalance (Mettler-Toledo, Greifensee, Switzerland) was used to determine the resulting mass.
 Root mass fraction was calculated as the ratio of root dry biomass to whole plant dry biomass.
 Stunted plants with a shoot length of < 5 cm were excluded.

 Data analysis